-PM Modi chairs review meet on Covid-19, to address nation tomorrow
+PM Modi chairs review meet on Covid-19, to address nation today at 8 pm

 New Delhi, Mar 18: Prime Minister Narendra Modi will address the nation on Thursday at 8 PM on the ongoing coronavirus outbreak across the globe and the efforts to combat it.